singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 So, the answer to the first part really depends.
 If the two threads have the same instance of the object, then no, they cannot simultaneously execute method A. However,  if they have different instances of the object, then they can.

 Conceptually, you can see this by considering  locks.
-A synchronized method applies a "lock" on all synchro­ nized methods in that instance of the object.
+A synchronized method applies a "lock" on all synchronized methods in that instance of the object.
 This blocks other threads from executing synchronized methods within that instance.

 In the second part, we're asked if  thread1 can execute synchronized method  A while thread2 is executing non-synchronized method B. Since  B is not synchronized, there is nothing to block thread1 from executing A while  thread2 is executing B. This is true regardless of whether thread1 and thread2 have the same instance of the object.